ah4d1/anoa-code-editor/README.txt

 AnoaCoreEditor : https://github.com/ah4d1/anoa-core-editor

-ADDITIONAL SOURCE(S), MUST BE ADDED TO PROJECT, THANKS TO :
+ADDITIONAL SOURCE(S), MUST BE ADDED TO PROJECT :
 -------------------------------------
--
+Resword        : see documentation of AnoaCoreEditor package

 LOGO, THANKS TO :